bitovi/hatchify/doc/react/README.md

 ## What is @hatchifyjs/react?

-@hatchifyjs/react is a model-driven library of components and methods for your hatchify app.
-By defining the schemas (AKA models) of your backend resources, @hatchifyjs/react will provide you with a set of components and methods that you can use across your React app.
+@hatchifyjs/react is a schema-driven library of components and helper methods for a Hatchify + React frontend.
+By providing the schemas (AKA models) of your backend resources, @hatchifyjs/react returns a set of components and helper functionality that you can use across your React app.

 ### TypeScript

-@hatchifyjs/react provides TypeScript support.
+@hatchifyjs/react includes TypeScript support.
 Here's an example of how two schemas (`Todo` and `User`) provide auto-completion for an instantiated @hatchifyjs/react app (`hatchedReact`):

 ![react TypeScript](../../doc/attachments/reactTs.gif)